jagadeesh9500/19AI547-Blockchain-for-Business/Ex_No_7_AI-Powered Smart Contract for Decentralized Negotiation.md

 # Experiment 7: AI-Powered Smart Contract for Decentralized Negotiation

 # Aim:

-# To create a smart contract that integrates AI logic for automated negotiation in decentralized commerce.
+To create a smart contract that integrates AI logic for automated negotiation in decentralized commerce.
 The contract adjusts price and conditions dynamically based on real-time market trends using an on-chain AI model.

 # Algorithm:

-## Step 1: AI-Powered Dynamic Pricing
-Seller lists an item with a minimum price and negotiation range.
+Step 1: Item Listing: Seller lists an item with base, minimum, and maximum prices.

-Buyer submits an offer price.
+Step 2: Offer Submission: Buyer submits an offer along with ETH matching the offer price.

-AI logic (simulated using Solidity algorithms) evaluates the price based on:

-Market demand (tracked using on-chain transactions).

-Historical transaction data.

-Time-based price fluctuations.

-## Step 2: Smart Contract Counteroffer
-The contract automatically generates a counteroffer if the buyer’s price is within the negotiation range.
+Step 3: Offer Validation: Smart contract checks if the item is still available and the payment is correct.

-If the buyer accepts, the transaction is executed on-chain.

-## Step 3: Settlement and Price Learning
-Every completed transaction updates the price learning algorithm to refine future pricing decisions.
+Step 4: AI Evaluation: dynamicPricing() simulates AI to calculate a counteroffer based on offer vs. price range.

+Step 5: Decision Making: If the buyer's offer meets or exceeds the AI’s counteroffer, the sale is confirmed.

+Step 6: Transaction Finalization: Seller receives payment, buyer receives confirmation, and item is marked sold.

+Step 7: Counteroffer Emission: If the offer is too low, funds are refunded and a counteroffer is emitted as an event.

 # Program:

+### Developed by: JAGADEESH P
+### Register number: 212223230083

 ```
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.20;